porridgewithraisins/coffee-pesto/README.md

 - has an impressive search feature (search by window, date, day, time)
   - you can even add custom data to the search index!
 - has a configurable and potentially infinite history, regardless of the type of data
+- can pin items
-- can blacklist windows easily
+- can blacklist apps easily
 - is modular and file-based so you can easily take parts of it and fit it into your existing setup (rofi, dmenu, anything) and is easy to script with

 It only touches the clipboard (the one where you ctrl+c and right click copy), not the other X11 stuff.